 Below is additional information comparing long-term care vs long-term disability.

-When you need LTC vs. LTD
+When you need long term care vs. long term disability

 You should have long term disability insurance as soon as you begin earning a full-time income, especially if you have: